 REFRESH, RELAX and UNPLUG on a peaceful holiday as we take you into some of the most remote and strikingly beautiful terrains Montana and Idaho have to offer.
 Explore the 1805-06 Lewis & Clark Expedition through the lens of the Nez Perce and Lemhi Shoshone people, whose friendliness and resourcefulness was instrumental in the success of the white strangers’ mission through these areas.
-You’ll read segments of the Lewis & Clark Journals on location and hear oral history from a relative of Chief Joseph and descendants of Red Bear (Nez Perce) and Sacajawea, and Chief Camehwait, and Chief Tendoy (Lemhi Shoshone) handed-down through the ages.
-Come join our fun as Odyssey Tours enters its 20th year taking you on a unique vacation that will change your world.
+You’ll read segments of the Lewis & Clark Journals on location and hear oral history from a relative of Chief Joseph and descendants of Red Grizzly Bear (Nez Perce) and Sacajawea, and Chief Camehwait, and Chief Tendoy (Lemhi Shoshone).
+Come join the fun this summer, as Odyssey Tours enters its 20th year taking you on a unique vacation that will change your world.

 LEARN MORE BACKGROUND ABOUT THIS SUMMER’S UNIQUE TOUR :

 Learn what is included in your all-inclusive tour package.

 5 1/2 days floating, 5 nts camping in the largest nationally protected Wilderness Area” in the lower 48 states, and the second deepest river canyon in North America.
 A beautiful free-flowing river, the Main Salmon River in Idaho is known for its large white sand beaches, deep river canyons and deep swimming pools.

 READ MORE ABOUT: The River of No Return Wilderness

 Float past history and stop in for a visit at active off -the-grid homesteads along the Salmon (River of No Return).
 Learn about the characters of the past that lived off the land in the Salmon River backcountry of Idaho.

 READ MORE ABOUT: Famous backcountry folks who lived or are living “off-the-grid” along the Main Salmon River